Prometheus-X-association/lrs-gateway/README.md

     http://localhost:8100/xAPI/statements/
 ```

-The command above fetches one hundred (100) example xAPI statements from our
-[Potsie](https://github.com/openfun/potsie) project and sends them to the LRS
+The command above fetches one hundred (100) example xAPI statements and sends them to the LRS
 using `curl`.

 You can get them back from the LRS using `curl` to query the